OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 #### Overview

-[//]: # (The app uses proven implementations of cryptographic primitives.)
-[//]: # (The app uses cryptographic primitives that are appropriate for the particular use-case, configured with parameters that adhere to industry best practices.)
-[//]: # (The app does not use cryptographic protocols or algorithms that are widely considered deprecated for security purposes.)

 These test cases focus on implementation and use of cryptographic primitives.
 Following checks should be performed:

 - identify all instance of cryptography primitives and their implementation (library or custom implementation)